 Effects can include lack of balance and coordination, distorted senses, increased appetite, impaired judgment, elevated heart rate, anxiety, etc. Dangers of marijuana include: anxiety, loss of motivation, impaired short-term memory and learning, slowed thinking and reactions, and addiction.

-The legalization of marijuana varies drastically between states as of 2025, with some lawmakers approving its use entirely, others allowing its use only for medical conditions, and some still punishing possession of the drug by a prison sentence.
+The legalization of marijuana varied drastically between states as of 2025, with some lawmakers approving its use entirely, others allowing its use only for medical conditions, and some still punishing possession of the drug by a prison sentence.

 February is still Marijuana Awareness Month.
 Marijuana is a hot button topic in America these days.
 While it is still illegal for recreational use in many areas, a few states have legalized it.
 It is up to us to continue medical research, and create awareness around those results, to form our own opinions.
 Making blind assumptions about any kind of medicine or drug is dangerous, so get out there and know your facts!